scandum/blitsort/README.md

 -----------
 Blitsort has exceptional performance due to the use of trinity / bridge rotations.
 It is likely the fastest in-place stable sort written so far and is about 15-50% faster than [octosort](https://github.com/scandum/octosort), which is a block merge sort.

-Blitsort's performance is similar to that of quadsort as long as it has sqrt(n) auxiliary memory.
-Performance on larger arrays degrades steadily but will still beat a traditional mergesort at 10 million elements.
+Blitsort's performance is similar to that of fluxsort as long as it has sqrt(n) auxiliary memory.
+Performance on larger arrays degrades steadily but will still beat most traditional sorts at 10 million elements.

 Data Types
 ----------